HEnquist/camilladsp/README.md

 for drifts and mismatches between the input and output sample clocks.
 Using the "Synchronous" type with rate adjust enabled will print warnings, and any rate adjust request will be ignored.

-See the library documentation for more details.
-[Rubato on docs.rs](https://docs.rs/rubato/0.1.0/rubato/)

 ## Mixers